mcaliman/mcaliman.github.io/_posts/en/java/2011-04-04-use-keytool-jarsigner.md

 ---
 layout: post
 title: "Use of keytool and jarsigner"
 excerpt: "How to use the JDK keytool and jarsigner utilities for signing JARs"
-category: "Java"
+category: Java
-permalink: /java/use-keytool-jarsigner/
 date: 2011-04-24
 comments: true
 share: false
 modified: 2024-07-11
 published: true
 tags: [java, tutorial, en, code]
+permalink: /java/use-keytool-jarsigner/
 ---

 To extract a certificate that we already know is on our keyring: